 The optimal frequency of sending letters should directly depend on the expectations of your audience.
 By adhering to the promised schedule of sending a mailing list you gain the trust of subscribers.

 Typically, three letters per week is the maximum frequency for successful email marketing.
 The ideal option will be to provide your subscribers the ability to independently adjust the frequency and thereby limit the number of emails received instead of simply unsubscribing.
+It would also be worth considering the use of a Mail Flow Monitor software or service.
+There are multiple companies that can offer this service/software and you will be able to receive notifications on whether your mail flow is working correctly, or there are issues stopping it from successfully emailing your clients.

 Segment Your Audience Into Target Groups